 18.5.3 Meal Period

 Employees shall receive a minimum of thirty (30) minutes for a meal during any shift of more than five (5) hours; employees working shifts of five (5) or fewer hours may, upon mutual agreement with their supervisor take a thirty (30) minute meal.
 Meal periods are not paid work time.
 Employees shall be relieved of all work during that time.
 If an employee’s meal period is interrupted by a work related demand, the employee will be allowed to resume his or her unpaid meal period following the interruption, if possible, to complete the unpaid meal period.
 In the event an employee is unable to complete the unpaid meal period due to operational necessity, the employee will be paid for the time worked during the meal period.
 Employees required to work during a meal period may be allowed, but will not be required, to flex hours later in the workweek.
-Meal periods may not be used for late arrival or early departure from work.
+If approved by the supervisor, meal periods may be used for late arrival or early departure from work, as long as the employee is required to take a minimum of thirty (30) minute meal period during work shifts greater than five (5) hours.

 18.6 Overtime-Exempt Employees